atkoehler/ucrcs014_gradingscripts/harness/README.md

 The harness file should be placed in this directory.
-The harness should be named main.cpp.
+The harness should be named main.cpp and include "assn.h"